-Hey [FIRST NAME GOES HERE], How much ability do you have to influence the decisions of the people around you?
+Hey Reader, How much ability do you have to influence the decisions of the people around you?
 Something I've been thinking about lately is status in organizations.
 If you think of your company, who are the people in it that are the most well-known?
 Who are the ones with the greatest influence?
 The people others pay attention to.
 Sure, those with the most seniority or tenure may immediately come to mind, but I bet you can think of others who are respected despite not being high ranking executives or having been employed for years.
 What makes them stand out?
 Why are they held in higher regard?
 Often, it's those who:

 But why does status matter and why should anyone care?
 Like it or not, humans care about status.
 When you have higher status in an organization, your ideas gain traction more easily, and you're more likely to: